Multiple PhD Student and Postdoc Openings

 We have multiple PhD and postdoc openings in the Cyber-Physical Systems Laboratory (CPSL), a world-class team working in the vibrant areas of Internet of Things, cyber-physical systems and cloud computing.

 To learn about examples of our recent research, check out this this video about our work on real-time cloud and my recent talk on industrial Internet of Things.
-The current research has three thrusts: Real-Time Cloud Computing, Internet of Medical Things, and Industrial Internet of Things.
+The current research focuses on three thrusts: Real-Time Cloud Computing, Internet of Medical Things, and Industrial Internet of Things.

 are a brilliant bunch!
 Our graduates are placed at premier positions after graduation, including six professors at US universities, CTO of high-flying startups and Android kernel developers at